whad-team/whad-client/doc/source/ble/started.rst

 The above example connects to a target device, sends an `LL_VERSION_IND` PDU and waits for an `LL_VERSION_IND` PDU from the remote device.

-Normally, when a :class:`whad.device.connector.WhadDeviceConnector` (or any of its inherited classes) is used it may rely on a protocol stack to process outgoing and ingoing PDUs.
+Normally, when a :class:`whad.device.connector.Connector` (or any of its inherited classes) is used it may rely on a protocol stack to process outgoing and ingoing PDUs.
 By doing so, there is no way to get access to the received PDUs and avoid them to be forwarded to the connector's protocol stack.

-However, all connectors expose a method called :meth:`whad.device.connector.WhadDeviceConnector.enable_synchronous` that can enable or disable this automatic processing of PDUs.
+However, all connectors expose a method called :meth:`whad.device.connector.Connector.enable_synchronous` that can enable or disable this automatic processing of PDUs.
 By default, PDUs are passed to the underlying protocol stack but we can force the connector to keep them in a queue and to wait for us to retrieve them: